Qube Cinema Technologies

-Qube Cinema Technologies (formerly Real Image Media Technologies) is an Indian company operating in film and television technology.
+Qube Cinema Technologies is an Indian company operating in film and television technology.
 It provided digital non-linear editing and digital cinema sound to the Indian market in the 1990s.
 The company then began work in digital cinema products and deployment during the early years of the century.

 History

 Started in 1986 as Media Artists Pvt.
 Ltd. in Chennai (then Madras), India, the company was renamed to Real Image Media Technologies Pvt.
 Ltd. in the early 2000s after the merger of Real Image Pvt.
 Ltd. and JS Films into Media Artists Pvt.
 Ltd. Media Artists continued to be a brand of the company's audio post-production facilities until early 2017 but the primary focus of the company then moved to digital cinema and as of January 2018, the company's Qube digital cinema systems were installed in about 3760 screens in India.
 In 2017, the company was renamed to Qube Cinema Technologies Pvt.
 Ltd. and in November 2017, it announced the signing of a definitive agreement to merge with UFO Moviez Ltd. but after significant procedural roadblocks in the process at the NCLT Mumbai, the merger was called off in early 2019.

 The first technology the company brought to India was computer-based non-linear editing with the Media Composer editing system from Avid Technology in 1993.
 Subsequently, the company brought digital cinema sound to India in a partnership with DTS in 1995.

 In 2005, the company launched its own digital cinema system under the brand name Qube.
 Qube Cinema, Inc. was set up in the US as a subsidiary of Real Image Media Technologies and markets the digital cinema technology of the parent company worldwide.

+Qube Cinema was originally founded by Jayendra Panchapakesan and Senthil Kumar to sell and support technology products for the broadcast and cinema industries in India.
 Qube Cinema has 7 offices across India and a subsidiary in Los Angeles, Qube Cinema, Inc. The Qube product line is established globally, with about 7,000 installations across 48 countries so far and has digital cinema operations in 4,000 cinema screens across India.

-Qube Cinema was founded by Jayendra Panchapakesan and Senthil Kumar to develop products for digital cinema in India.

 In August 2011, Qube provided servers and technical support for the fourth year to the Venice Film Festival.

-In September 2011, Qube introduced QubeMaster Xpress 2, for digital cinema mastering.

 In March 2011, Qube introduced a 4K integrated media block (IMB) that is Ethernet-based, allowing exhibitors to have their storage servers within or outside of their theater.
 It allows for central storage in multiplex theatres and is designed to work with any digital projection system that supports an IMB.
+In September 2011, Qube introduced QubeMaster Xpress 2, for digital cinema mastering.